 For the beginner fly fisher, the hat and sunnies also help protect against stray flies.
 (And sun protection.)

-A 6 weight fly rod and fly line weight would be fine.
-I like a 7 weight rod and fly line for the windy days.
-A 5 weight can be an option, for calmer days and fishing smaller waters as well.
+A 5 weight fly rod and fly line can be an option for calmer days and fishing smaller waters as well around Ballarat.

 A floating fly line with a long leader and tippet combination is normally used, as the lake is shallow and clear.

 A double taper fly line, or a weight forward fly line works well.

 Above photo: The smile says it all, first fish on fly rod.
 Caught with a shaving brush emerger fly pattern.